 - Definition: precancerous lesion caused by dysplasia of squamous cells

 - Diagnosis: tissue biopsy

 - Treatment: : depending on severity, excision or ablation may become necessary

-- May progress to vulvar carcinoma despite treatment (in < 10% of cases)
+- Prognosis: may progress to vulvar carcinoma despite treatment (in < 10% of cases)

 - Localization: The upper third of the posterior vaginal wall is the most common site of vaginal carcinoma.